bytebase/bytebase.com-old/content/blog/top-open-source-sql-clients.md

 ![dbeaver](/static/blog/os-sql-clients/dbeaver.webp)

-It's worth noting that DBeaver just [announced](https://techcrunch.com/2023/04/11/dbeaver-takes-6m-seed-investment-to-build-on-growing-popularity/) a $6M seed round two weeks ago (the press release also mentions that DBeaver has over 8M users and 5,000+ paying subscribers), and the first since the company was founded in 2017.
+It's worth noting that DBeaver just [announced](https://techcrunch.com/2023/04/11/dbeaver-takes-6m-seed-investment-to-build-on-growing-popularity/) a $6M seed round two weeks ago (the press release also mentions that DBeaver has over 8M users and 5,000+ paying subscribers), and the first since the author built it in 2013.

 ## Beekeeper Studio